113ll3/Ibmclouddocscli/sdk/sdk.md

 # Available Mobile SDKs
 {: #sdk}

-To add {{site.data.keyword.cloud}} Web and Mobile services SDKs to your app, choose the SDKs that you want to use and configure your dependency manager to pull the SDKs into your app.
+To add {{site.data.keyword.cloud}} Web and Mobile services SDKs to your app, select the SDKs that you want to use and configure your dependency manager to pull the SDKs into your app.

 ## Server SDKs
 {: #server_sdk}